The System Design Round

 The Four-Step Framework

 Use this exact structure on every design round.
-Interviewers grade for it.
+Interviewers score against it.
 If you skip a step, the interviewer asks for it, which costs points.

 Clarify requirements (5 minutes)